 This function gives back the string for the path, ready to use.

 This draws a nice looking chart, like this:

-I believe great software craftsmanship starts with understanding the underlying technologies better.
+I came to believe that great software craftsmanship starts with understanding the underlying technologies better.
 You can’t rely on “easy solutions” and “quick fixes” when you want dependable systems.
-I write to deepen my understanding of the topics and I hope these articles help others do the same.
+I write about technology to deepen my knowledge and also to help others solve problems.